obsproject/obs-websocket/docs/docs/partials/introduction.md

 - Once the connection is upgraded, the websocket server will immediately send an [OpCode 0 `Hello`](#hello-opcode-0) message to the client.

 - The client listens for the `Hello` and responds with an [OpCode 1 `Identify`](#identify-opcode-1) containing all appropriate session parameters.
-  - If there is an `authentication` key in the `messageData` object, the server requires authentication, and the steps in [Creating an authentication string](#creating-an-authentication-string) should be followed.
+  - If there is an `authentication` field in the `messageData` object, the server requires authentication, and the steps in [Creating an authentication string](#creating-an-authentication-string) should be followed.
-  - If there is no `authentication` key, the resulting `Identify` object sent to the server does not require an `authentication` string.
+  - If there is no `authentication` field, the resulting `Identify` object sent to the server does not require an `authentication` string.
   - The client determines if the server's `rpcVersion` is supported, and if not it provides its closest supported version in `Identify`.

 - The server receives and processes the `Identify` sent by the client.
-  - If authentication is required and the `Identify` message data does not contain an `authentication` string, or the string is not correct, the connection is closed with [`WebSocketCloseCode::AuthenticationFailed`](#websocketclosecode-enum)
+  - If authentication is required and the `Identify` message data does not contain an `authentication` string, or the string is not correct, the connection is closed with `WebSocketCloseCode::AuthenticationFailed`
-  - If the client has requested an `rpcVersion` which the server cannot use, the connection is closed with [`WebSocketCloseCode::UnsupportedRpcVersion`](#websocketclosecode-enum).
+  - If the client has requested an `rpcVersion` which the server cannot use, the connection is closed with `WebSocketCloseCode::UnsupportedRpcVersion`.
 This system allows both the server and client to have seamless backwards compatability.
   - If any other parameters are malformed (invalid type, etc), the connection is closed with an appropriate close code.

 - Once identification is processed on the server, the server responds to the client with an [OpCode 2 `Identified`](#identified-opcode-2).